softwareQinc/qpp/INSTALL.md

 - Make sure to use [clang++](http://clang.llvm.org/) version 3.8 or later (previous versions lack or do not have good [OpenMP](http://openmp.org/) support).

 #### Linux specific instructions
-- On Linux, you can install [clang++](http://clang.llvm.org/) version 3.8 or later via the package manager, e.g. in Debian 9 or Ubuntu 16.10
+- On Linux, you can install [clang++](http://clang.llvm.org/) version 3.8 or later via the package manager, e.g. in Debian 9 or Ubuntu 16.10 use

 ```bash
 sudo apt-get install clang-3.8
 ```

-- In addition, in case you get any compiler or linker errors, you need to install the `libomp-dev` package, e.g in Debian 9 or Ubuntu 16.10
+- In case you get any compiler or linker errors when [OpenMP](http://openmp.org/) is enabled, you need to install the `libomp-dev` package, e.g in Debian 9 or Ubuntu 16.10 use

 ```bash
 sudo apt-get install libomp-dev